 Dubai has always so much to do that you have to choose between indoor and outdoor activities and May is your time to have a combination of both.

 Tourists and locals love the older part of the city for its authentic Emirati/ Arabic cuisine, desert safaris and dhow cruises, as well as the new part of the city for shopping malls like Dubai Mall and the Mall of Emirates and entertainment avenues.

-Visiting Dubai in May 2020?
-Here is our guide on the top things to do in May 2020 in Dubai.
+Visiting Dubai in May 2023?
+Here is our guide on the top things to do in May 2023 in Dubai.

-- Ramadan 2020 and Eid al Fitr
+1. Ramadan 2023 and Eid al Fitr

 By visiting Dubai during Ramadan, you’ll be able to see how this cosmopolitan city still manages to retain its traditional charm - not to mention the innumerable varieties of amazing food that will be up for grabs (during Iftars).

 It begins and ends with the appearance of the new moon and this year will start on Thursday, Mar 23, 2023 (depending on moon).
 Celebrating Ramadan is a way to honour Prophet Muhammad and develop more self-control.